 Germany's Garden Gnomes, Gartenzwerge

-They spend their summers 'working' in the garden, but when warm balmy nights are replaced by damp autumn air, little red cheeked, bearded folk in workman's trousers and shoes, red pointed hats often bent at the tip, are taken into homes.
-'They' are Germany's Garden Gnomes.
+Their summers are spent "working" in gardens until warm balmy nights are replaced by damp autumn air, then the little red cheeked, bearded folk in workman's trousers and shoes, tall red pointed hats often bent at the tip, are taken into homes for the winter.

-Time will have arrived for most of the country's 25 million Gartenzwerge, garden dwarfs, to begin 'hibernating' until those first days of spring, and not for them a battered cardboard box or dusty shelf in an outhouse or attic, cold weather quarters are often a clearly visible spot in the home.
+But for most of the country's 25 million Gartenzwerge, "garden dwarfs", "hibernating" until the first days of spring doesn't mean months in a battered cardboard box, or lying on a dusty shelf in an outhouse or attic.
+Their cold weather quarters are often have pride of place in the home.

-It is a land that for generations has produced talented landscape gardeners and famous garden architects, including the prince who inspired the creators of New York's Central Park and in many areas it's a 'Garden Gnome' who is king.
+For generations Germany has produced talented landscape gardeners and famous garden architects, including a prince who inspired the creators of New York's Central Park, but in many regions it is the "Garden Gnome" who is king.

 Perhaps sitting on a perfect lawn or peering out from an otherwise faultlessly coordinated flowerbed.
 Sometimes in the rafters of farm yard sheds protecting the farmer's crops and livestock.
-Believed to bring "Good Luck" inside or outside the home, the Gartenzwerg, garden dwarf, has been a part of German culture for over a century.
+Believed to bring "Good Luck" inside or outside the home, the Gartenzwerg has been a part of German culture for over a century.

-In the mid-nineteenth century craftsmen specialized in ceramics, who lived in Graefenroda a Thuringian village, took advantage of the legend gnomes helped and protected gardens at night and began to mass produce in terracotta the Gartenzwerg that had been made in clay since the early 1800's.
+In the mid-nineteenth century craftsmen who lived in Graefenroda, a Thuringian village, and specialized in ceramics, took advantage of a legend that gnomes helped and protected gardens at night.
+They began to mass produce in terracotta the Gartenzwerge that from the early 1800s had been made in clay.

-Suddenly a gnome, (pronounced nome), was a must have garden ornament, even in the gardens of ancient and stately homes until the end of the 19th century when the general public began to follow the trend.
+Suddenly a gnome, (pronounced nome), was the "must have" garden ornament in the gardens of ancient and stately homes.
+This lasted until the end of the 19th century when the general public began to follow the trend.

-World Wars, an East German government that considered them symbols of capitalism, together with changing tastes and circumstances, including the advent of plastic replicas, and after the fall of the Iron Curtain inexpensive poorly produced designs from the Polish and Czech Republics followed by China flooding the market, almost led to the destruction of the industry.
+Changing tastes and circumstances almost led to the destruction of the industry.
+World Wars, an East German government that considered them symbols of capitalism, the advent of plastic replicas, and after the fall of the Iron Curtain a market flooded with inexpensive poorly produced designs from the Polish and Czech Republics and China.

 What are they, and why put them in a garden, on a windowsill or hanging from rafters.

-One of several theories for the tradition stems from 'Priapus', a fertility god in Greek-Roman mythology, who with wooden sickle in his hand was reputed to protect gardens, farm animals and agriculture, and 'in real life' was used as a scarecrow in Roman gardens.
-And garden gnomes are indeed effective small scarecrows.
+One of several theories for the tradition stems from "Priapus", a fertility god in Greek-Roman mythology.
+Wooden sickle in hand he was reputed to protect gardens, farm animals and agriculture, while "in real life" he was used as a scarecrow in Roman gardens.

-Something which was not difficult for people to assume with the cold, dark and overgrown European forests of those days.
+Something that was not difficult for people to believe with the cold, dark and overgrown European forests of those days.

-Some Britons have taken to traveling with gnomes and photographing them in front of the Taj Mahal or sunbathing on Bondi Beach, and Amelie, is a French film that features the world travels of a stolen garden gnome, while in 2002 summer solstice, June 21, was established as International Gnome Day.
+In 2002 the summer solstice, June 21, was established as International Gnome Day.
+Some people have taken to traveling with gnomes and photographing them in front of the Taj Mahal or sunbathing on Bondi Beach, while "Amelie" is a French film featuring the world travels of a stolen garden gnome.

-Then as temperatures drop and daylight decreases worker gnomes such as Instus with his Wheelbarrow, and leisure and culture gnomes like Heinz the fisherman and Willi with his book, are brought inside, dusted down and carefully placed somewhere warm and dry to wait for the spring, just as they have been for many years in the past and as they will continue to be for generations to come.
+As temperatures drop and daylight decreases worker gnomes such as "Instus" with his Wheelbarrow, and leisure and culture gnomes like "Heinz" the fisherman or "Willi" with his book, are brought inside, dusted down and carefully placed somewhere warm and dry to wait for the spring.
+Just as they have been for many years in the past, and will continue to be for generations to come.